oz-mollerstuen/AA-Field-Guide/Capstone-Research/commit-log.md

 * 11:00 - uninstalling all packages and reinstalling them.
 This includes webpack, chakra-ui, and emaotion. deleting node modules and lock.json

+* 12:00 - scrapping project and starting over.
+Again.

+* 12:50 - attempt to use some of my code to rebuild app

+*